MulliganFunding/boilermaker-servicebus/docs/index.md

 4. **Be registered before use** - `app.register_async(my_task, policy=...)`

 !!! warning "Important Notes"
-    - Boilermaker does not store or use task results
+    - By default Boilermaker does not store or use task results (unless using results-store or graphs).
-    - **Task chaining does not pass results between tasks** - all task signatures must be specified up-front when scheduling
+    - **Task chaining does not pass results between tasks**: all task signatures must be specified up-front when scheduling
     - All task arguments must be JSON-serializable
     - The `state` parameter is injected automatically
     - Tasks run in separate processes from publishers